 Changing Lanes Quickly and Safely with Automotive ALM

-That’s because consumer demand is scaling rapidly, beyond mere OEM fabrication, as buyers look to pair their automobiles with the same feature-rich technologies they leverage off the road.
+That’s because consumer demand is scaling rapidly.
+Buyers look to pair their automobiles with the same feature-rich technologies they leverage off the road.
 Just as phones, watches, and televisions have become “smart”, so too must automobiles.

-The number of networked cars (vehicles actively connected to the internet) will rise 30 percent a year for the next several years, with one in five cars connected by 2020, according to a study from the consultancy firm McKinsey & Company.
+The number of networked cars (vehicles actively connected to the internet) will rise 30 percent a year for the next several years, with one in five cars connected by 2020.

-The auto industry has seen record highs in auto recalls, first in 2014 and again in 2015, with signs pointing to growing scrutiny from increasingly proactive automotive regulators, according to the Stout Risius Ross (SRR) Automotive Warranty and Recall Report.
+The auto industry has seen record highs in auto recalls, first in 2014 and again in 2015.

-Car manufacturers must innovate the brains and the bodies of new vehicles at the same time – providing safer braking, steering, and suspension systems for vehicles while also integrating danger-warning applications, traffic information services, and infotainment software.
+Car manufacturers must innovate the brains and the bodies of new vehicles at the same time.
+That means providing:

 But this rising complexity for automakers is NOT reflected in the “sticker price” seen by consumers.
 The automobile price-cost gap has narrowed steadily for 20 years, with an industry analysis showing flat inflation-adjusted prices for 76 vehicle models since 1998.